 In Scotland, typing is conducted on all cases with positive laboratory reports for H. influenzae, in order that national trends in disease subtypes can be monitored.
 Further enhanced surveillance is carried out for all H. influenzae cases identified in children under the age of 5 and type b strains across all age groups.

-Between July and September 2019 (weeks 27 to 39), 12 cases of invasive H. influenzae were reported, taking the total number of cases reported in the first three quarters of 2019 to 52.
-This is lower than the cumulative case numbers reported over the previous four years which ranged from 59 to 74 cases, as shown in Figure 1.
+Between October and December 2019 (weeks 40 to 52), 31 cases of invasive H. influenzae were reported, taking the total number of cases reported in 2019 to 83.
+This is at the lower end of cumulative case numbers reported for the previous four years which ranged from 78 to 99 cases, as shown in Figure 1.

-Information on clinical presentation was available for all three paediatric (under 16 years old) cases.
-Two cases presented with bacteraemia, and one case presented with meningitis.
+Information on clinical presentation was available for nine of the ten cases in children aged under 5 years.
+Seven cases presented with bacteraemia, and two cases presented with meningitis.

-One case is known to have died in 2019, which is comparable to the same period over the previous five years (0 to 2 deaths).
+One case is known to have died in 2019, which is comparable the previous five years (0 to 3 deaths).

 Figure 2 demonstrates the epidemiological impact of the Hib vaccine, for those aged under five (routinely vaccinated group) and for all ages (including under fives).
 Prevalence has shown a corresponding decrease in cases since 1992 and figures have remained relatively stable since 2011.